 HOA Foreclosure for Late Fees

 HOA’s are allowed to add interest, legal fees, and late fees under Florida law.
-In most homeowner’s association foreclosure cases, the amount of attorney’s fees charged by the HOA will be far in excess of the amount of HOA dues owed.
+In most homeowner’s association foreclosure cases, the number of attorney’s fees charged by the HOA will be far in excess of the amount of HOA dues owed.
 In some cases, the attorney’s fees are more than 3 times the amount of the past due HOA fees.
 However, if your foreclosure defense lawyer is successful in getting the case dismissed the HOA may be held responsible for reimbursing you for your attorney’s fees.
 See Florida Statute 57.105.

 Required Notice for an HOA Lien

 Under Florida Statute 720.3085, before a homeowners association foreclosure case can be filed the HOA must provide the homeowner with proper notice.
 Florida law requires the HOA to send notice to the homeowner of their intent to record a lien.
 Their notice must be sent at least 45 days prior to recording the lien.
-The notice must include details of the amount owed and an opportunity to pay the amount prior to filing foreclosure.
+The notice must include details of the amount owed and an opportunity to pay the amount before filing foreclosure.
 The notice must meet all the requirements outlined in the Statute.
 For information regarding a specific notice contact an HOA foreclosure defense attorney for legal advice.

 Notice of Intent to File HOA Foreclosure

 Florida foreclosure law requires the HOA to send the homeowner notice of their intent to foreclose on the lien.
-This notice must be sent at least 45 days prior to filing for a homeowners association foreclosure.
+This notice must be sent at least 45 days before filing for a homeowners association foreclosure.
 The notice of intent to foreclose the lien should be sent after the HOA files their lien for fees.
 If the HOA does not send the homeowner both the notice of their intent to record a claim of lien and notice of intent to foreclosure on the lien they should not be entitled to foreclosure.

 Both notices are required to be sent by registered or certified mail with a return receipt.
 See Florida Statute 720.3085(4)(b).
 The notices must be sent to the address of the property they are intending to foreclose.
 If the property owners do not live in the home the HOA must send the notices to both the homeowner’s mailing address and the property address.